This website is best viewed in portrait mode.

 Big Data & AI to propel growth of Indian healthcare industry Experts

-Bengaluru - Digital technologies like extended reality, cloud systems, big data, and artificial intelligence take the centre-stage to enhance user- experience and increase process efficiency.
-These technologies have accelerated mHealth, remote patient monitoring and timely clinical protocols.
+Bengaluru - Digital technologies like extended reality, cloud systems, big data, and artificial intelligence take center stage to enhance user- experience and increase process efficiency.
+These technologies have accelerated mHealth, remote patient monitoring, and timely clinical protocols.

 The healthcare industry has seen rapid growth in 2020.
-We saw businesses opting for the digital technologies such as extended reality, cloud systems, big data, and artificial intelligence to enhance the user-experience and increase process efficiency.
-With COVID-19 disrupting the status quo in healthcare service delivery, telemedicine and remote patient monitoring are being increasingly adopted by service providers to virtually manage patients, predict and prevent illnesses, and improve clinical outcomes, said Suhas Tamras, global head medical devices & healthcare practice, Tata Elxsi.
+We saw businesses opting for digital technologies such as extended reality, cloud systems, big data, and artificial intelligence to enhance the user experience and increase process efficiency.
+With COVID-19 disrupting the status quo in healthcare service delivery, telemedicine and remote patient monitoring are being increasingly adopted by service providers to virtually manage patients, predict and prevent illnesses, and improve clinical outcomes, said Suhas Tamras Global Head Medical Devices & Healthcare Practice, Tata Elxsi.

-For Dileep Mangsuli, executive director, Siemens Healthineers, it is the use of digital twins will increase in the medical domain.
+For Dileep Mangsuli, Executive Director, Siemens Healthineers, it is the use of digital twins that will increase in the medical domain.
 Advances in underlying computational models will be extensively applied to create an AI-powered personalized bio-physiological model of the patient to make medicine more precise and personalized.

 AI-powered digital twins enable the simulation of individual organ physiology to comprehend patient health, predict changes and therapy outcomes.